Causes of Invasive Ductal Carcinoma

 Invasive ductal carcinoma (IDC) is the most common form of breast cancer.
 Accounting for about 75% of all breast cancer cases, IDC starts in a breast’s milk ducts—the tubes that transfer milk from the lobules to the nipple.

 The causes of invasive ductal carcinoma have not been conclusively established.
-Researchers have determined that cancer can form when the cells in a milk-producing duct undergo changes that cause them to grow uncontrollably, divide very rapidly or remain viable longer than they should.
+Researchers have determined that cancer can form when the cells in a milk-producing duct undergo mutations (changes) that cause them to grow uncontrollably, divide rapidly or remain viable longer than they should.
 The result is an accumulation of excess cells that can form a mass or tumor and potentially spread to nearby lymph nodes and distant areas of the body.
 The underlying reason for those cellular changes, however, remains unclear.

 - Breast cancer gene 1 (BRCA1), a tumor suppressor gene

 - Breast cancer gene 2 (BRCA2), a tumor suppressor gene